 Main content | back to top

-Shell Deer Park staff hold leadership positions in several community organizations, including Local Emergency Planning Committees (LEPCs), Channel Industries Mutual Aid, volunteer fire departments, Deer Park Chamber of Commerce, East Harris County Manufacturers Association, Houston Regional Monitoring, Texas Chemical Council, Wheelhouse, Bridge Over Troubled Waters and the Deer Park Educational Foundation.
+They also have held leadership positions in many community organizations, such as Local Emergency Planning Committees, Channel Industries Mutual Aid, volunteer fire departments, Deer Park Chamber of Commerce, East Harris County Manufacturers Association, Houston Regional Monitoring, Texas Chemical Council, Wheelhouse, Bridge over Troubled Waters and the Deer Park Educational Foundation.